ergest/sql_patterns/Book/chap5.md

 2021-12-05|
 ```

-So as you can see in this example, we took advantage of the regularity of the incorrect formatting to extract the important information (the year, month and day) and reconstruct the correct formatting by concatenating strings via the `||` operator.
+So as you can see in this example, we took advantage of the regularity of the incorrect formatting to extract the the year, month and day from the rows and reconstruct the correct formatting by concatenating strings via the `||` operator.

 What if you have different types of irregularities in your data?
 In some cases if information is aggregated from multiple sources you might have to deal with mixed formatting.